Death cross vs Golden cross

 Fear and Euphoria: The Twin Engines of Cycles

 Euphoria can blind investors to risks, while fear can overshadow opportunities.
 The dot-com bubble of the late 1990s is a testament to this.
 As technology stocks soared, a golden cross appeared on many charts, fueling further buying driven by the fear of missing out.
-When the bubble burst, those who had recognized the unsustainability of the surge—and noted the eventual death crosses—were better positioned to preserve their capital or even profit from the downturn.
+When the bubble burst, those who had recognized the unsustainability of the surge—and noted the eventual death crosses—were better positioned to preserve their capital or profit from the downturn.

 Similarly, during the 2008 financial crisis, fear gripped the markets.
 Death crosses were rampant, and many investors sold their holdings at significant losses.
 Yet, astute investors who saw beyond the panic recognized the potential for recovery.
-When golden crosses re-emerged, signalling a market rebound, those who had strategically bought during the lows reaped substantial rewards.
+When golden crosses re-emerged, signalling a market rebound, those strategically bought during the lows reaped substantial rewards.

 Real-World Examples: Lessons from Market History

-On the flip side, Bitcoin’s meteoric rise in 2017 saw a golden cross that amplified the buying frenzy.
+Conversely, Bitcoin’s meteoric rise in 2017 saw a golden cross that amplified the buying frenzy.
 Euphoria pushed prices to unprecedented heights, but astute observers cautioned that the surge was unsustainable.
 When the death cross appeared in early 2018, it signalled the start of a significant downturn.
 Those who secured profits during the peak avoided the subsequent losses that affected many latecomers.

 Contrarian Thinking: The Path Less Traveled